pranigopu/mastersProject/NOTES/bayesian-inference/components-of-bayesian-inference.md

 $\displaystyle P(D) = \int_{\theta' \in \Theta} P(D | \theta') P(\theta')$

-_Hence, we also see that the denominator is the marginal probability of getting the observed data with the model kept variable._
+Hence, we also see that the denominator is the marginal probability of getting the observed data with the model kept variable, i.e. with the model having been generalised.
+Therefore, it is valid to say that $P(D) = P(D | \Theta)$, where $\Theta$ is the generalised model, i.e. the class of models that generalises all the specific models being considered.

 # Estimation of the components
 ## Estimating the denominator